ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 ```

 ### Abstract methods
-If there is some abstract method in the original extension point and you forget to implement it neither in Python or Java, the `PythonWrapperError` runtime error will occur (with understandable message).
+If there is some abstract method in the original extension point and you forget to implement it neither in Python or Java, the `PythonWrapperError` runtime error will occur (with an understandable message).
 This is different from the Java programming, where the abstract method implementation is checked in the compilation time.